Pokémon: The First Movie

+A full CGI remake of the movie, titled Pokémon: Mewtwo Strikes Back – Evolution, was released in 2019.

 Plot

-Pikachu's Vacation

-The Pokémon of Ash Ketchum, Misty, and Brock are sent to spend a day at a theme park built for Pokémon.
-Pikachu, Togepi, Psyduck, Bulbasaur, and Squirtle cross paths with a group of bullies consisting of a Raichu, Cubone, Marill, and Snubbull.
-The two groups compete against each other, but it leads to Ash's Charizard getting its head stuck in a pipe.
-Pikachu, his friends, and the bullies work together and successfully free Charizard and rebuild the park, spending the rest of the day playing before parting ways when their trainers return.

-The Uncut Story of Mewtwo's Origin

-Scientist Dr. Fuji is hired by Giovanni, leader of Team Rocket, to utilize his expertise in cloning in order to create a living weapon based on an eyelash from the mythical Pokémon Mew.
-Fuji is revealed to be allying with Giovanni as a means to fund his side project: the resurrection of his deceased daughter Amber.
+Team Rocket leader Giovanni recruits scientist Dr. Fuji to create a cloned supersoldier from an eyelash of the Mythical Pokémon Mew so Fuji can resurrect his deceased daughter, Amber.
 In a laboratory, the weapon eventually gains sentience and is named Mewtwo.
 Mewtwo befriends the salvaged consciousness of Amber, named Ambertwo, as well as the clones of other Pokémon in the laboratory.
-However, Mewtwo is left deeply traumatized after Ambertwo and the rest of the clones decompose and die.
-To stabilize him, Fuji tranquilizes Mewtwo, causing him to forget the time he spent with his friends.
+However, Mewtwo becomes traumatized after Ambertwo and the rest of the clones decompose and die.
+To stabilize him, Fuji tranquilizes Mewtwo, causing him to fall into suspended animation.

-Mewtwo Strikes Back

-After Mewtwo fully matures and awakens from a long slumber in a laboratory on New Island, he learns of his origin as Mew's clone from Dr. Fuji.
-Infuriated that Fuji and his colleagues see him as nothing more than an experiment, he unleashes his incredibly strong psychic abilities and telekinetically destroys the laboratory, killing Fuji and the rest of the scientists.
-Giovanni, witnessing the carnage afar, approaches and convinces Mewtwo to work with him to further develop and perfect his mental abilities.
-However, after Mewtwo learns of his purpose to be a weapon for Giovanni's benefit, he escapes back to New Island, where he plots revenge against humanity and Pokémon alike.
+After Mewtwo fully matures and awakens from his long slumber in the laboratory on New Island, he learns of his origins.
+Infuriated that Fuji and his colleagues see him as an experiment, he uses his psychic abilities to telekinetically destroy the laboratory and kill Fuji and the scientists.
+Giovanni, witnessing the carnage from afar, asks Mewtwo to help him develop and perfect his mental abilities.
+However, after Mewtwo realizes his purpose as a weapon for Giovanni's benefit, he destroys Team Rocket's headquarters and returns to New Island, plotting to exact revenge against humanity and Pokémon alike.

-After Mewtwo rebuilds the laboratory and establishes a base there, he invites several trainers with hologram messages to battle the world's greatest Pokémon trainer at New Island.
+After rebuilding the laboratory and establishing a base there, Mewtwo invites several trainers with hologram messages to battle the greatest Pokémon Master in the world at New Island.
 Ash, Misty, and Brock receive a message and accept the invitation, but when they arrive at the port city, Old Shore Wharf, Mewtwo creates a storm, causing the boats on the wharf to be closed off for safety.
 As a result, Ash's group is picked up by Team Rocket disguised as Vikings on a boat.
-After the storm sinks their vessel in the middle of the ocean, Ash and his friends use their Pokémon instead to reach New Island.
+After the storm sinks their vessel in the middle of the ocean, Ash and his friends use their Pokémon to reach New Island.